RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 You may compare the IR results to that in the [NIST Database](https://webbook.nist.gov/cgi/inchi?ID=C71432&Type=IR-SPEC&Index=1#IR-SPEC) - it is rather similar, though the broadening fails to properly simulate experiment, and it is missing the small peaks between 1500 and 2000cm^-1^.
 It is worth noting that these calculations are ground state - the results will naturally vary when there is pressure and temperature involved, since vibrations are being examined.

-Are all your frequencies positive?
-If not, can you suggest why not?
-Try investigating the effect of decreasing the geometry optimisation tolerance GEOM_FORCE_TOL.
-How does this change the frequencies?

 ## References

 <a id="1"></a>